acubick/etqw-msr/README.md

 # etqw-msr
 Files relating to the etqw-msr project.
-See "Projects" tab for more information.
+See "Projects" and SDK research.cpp tab for more information.